Facupelli/Virtual360Tour/README.md

 # Virtual 360

-Logic to create virtual tour with 360 photos.
+App to create virtual tours with 360 photos.
 Created using panellum-react package.